kelbelss/modular-smart-wallet/README.md

 2. **Separation of Concerns**
-Leverage ERC-7579’s `install`/`uninstall` pattern to keep roles isolated and hot-swappable at runtime.
+Leverage ERC-7579’s `install`/`uninstall` pattern to keep roles isolated and swappable at runtime.

 3. **On-Chain Recovery & Rotation**
-OwnershipManagement supports atomic `rotateKey` calls and a 24 h delayed fallback-admin path, keeping a validator live at all times.
+OwnershipManagement supports atomic `rotateKey` calls and a 24 h delayed fallback admin path, keeping a validator live at all times.